Twin Cities, Gemini

 “Damn.”
 Crossing his arms, Gilbert ruffled his hair and leaned back against the sofa.
 “The elites at the capital better give us a damned refund on this vacation.
 First Derik and now Werner?”

 ‘Honor, duty, and service’?
 What bull.
 The elites in the capital spewed out those words like propaganda machines.
 But Gilbert didn’t see them taking a bullet to the leg at the borders, and he didn’t see them out here in the Twin Cities acting as decoys for some stupid business deal either.

 “Sir—Gilbert,” Bergmann tried, “was it really a blown generator conductor that caused it?
 Both for Stein and the first lieutenant?”

-Gilbert arched a brow at her.
+Gilbert arched a brow.